Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-wedges/entry.typ

         pros: [
          - It can double as a skirt.
          - It is the stereotypical wedge.
-         - It is slanted so it will take advantage of normal force.
+         - The slant gives our robot mechanical advantage while pushing other robots.
          - The shape is simple to design.
         ],
         cons: [